Mastering React and OpenLayers Integration: A Comprehensive Guide

 // VectorLayerMap.js

-import React, { useEffect } from 'react';
+import { useEffect, useState, useRef } from "react"

-import TileLayer from 'ol/layer/Tile';
+import TileLayer from "ol/layer/Tile"

-import OSM from 'ol/source/OSM';
+import OSM from "ol/source/OSM"

-import VectorLayer from 'ol/layer/Vector';
+import VectorLayer from "ol/layer/Vector"

-import VectorSource from 'ol/source/Vector';
+import VectorSource from "ol/source/Vector"

-import GeoJSON from 'ol/format/GeoJSON';
+import GeoJSON from "ol/format/GeoJSON"

 const VectorLayerMap = () => {